 Drivers, teams and fans alike witnessed a captivating charge from the Grass Valley native as his passes for position involved racing legends.
 With 11 laps to go, DiBenedetto was running in sixth heading into Turn 4 until he went by seven-time champion Jimmie Johnson to crack the top-five.

 From there, his car kept cutting down the gap between he and fourth-place Kevin Harvick.
 Then with just five laps to go heading into Turn 11, the No. 95 Camry passed the former champion on the top lane with ease and was able to bring home LFR their third-ever top-five finish.

-Once out of the car, Joe Gibbs congratulated him for a job well-done.
-DiBenedetto thought about Joe’s late son, J.D.
+Once out of the car, Joe Gibbs congratulated DiBenedetto for a job well-done as the driver thought about Joe’s late son, J.D.
 Gibbs, who he and Steve de Souza gave him an opportunity to run their driver development program back in the late 2000s.

 Joe reflected on how the JGR deal with DiBenedetto came to be during the post-race press conference after one of his wife, Patricia Gibbs’, friends sent J.D. a letter to see if he was willing to give him an opportunity to run in NASCAR.

 “She said there’s a kid out here that’s just killing it in race cars and would love to have a chance,” said Joe.
 “J.D. took that and at that time, (him and) Steve were looking for young guys, and J.D. told Steve, ‘Let’s get him back here.’
 That kind of started Matt being out here and getting a chance to race at different places.

 “I was thrilled today and everybody over there at LFR to see them up there and running the way they did, I thought it was just great.
 I went to the car and told him, ‘Hey Matt, awesome job.’
 I think about things like that all the time when I hear stories about J.D. and how he helped somebody because he did a lot.”